awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/Code/1_view1.md

 ---

 ### View 1 - Summary View
-This view will be used to create the main **Usage Cost Summary** dashboard page.
+This view will be used to create **90%** of the dashboard and covers the most common use cases.
 Use one of the following queries depending on whether you have Reserved Instances, or Savings Plans.

 {{% notice note %}}